husjon/obsidian-file-cleaner-redux/README.md

   - Excalidraw (as of v1.3.0)
     Note: This does require JSON compression in Excalidraw to be turned off.
     This can be done in Excalidraw Setting > Saving > Compress Excalidraw JSON in Markdown
-  - Meld Encrypt (as of v1.9.0)
-    Note: File Cleaner Redux cannot parse these encrypted files or inline blobs and can therefore not find file links or references.

 ### How to use the plugin